Kotlin-Thursdays/KT-Documentation/Writing-Kotlin-Thursday-Episodes.md

 # Kotlin Thursdays Documentation
-To better streamline the ability for others to contribute new content to Kotlin Thursdays, we wrote up some guidelines and tips for making submissions!
+To better streamline the ability for others to contribute new content to Kotlin Thursdays, the Kotlin Thursdays team wrote up some guidelines and tips for making submissions!
 Don't hesitate to reach out to admins and we'll help you along every step of the way from start to Kotlin Thursday!

 ## So you want to write up a tutorial?
 Whether it's a single tutorial or multiple parts,